mozerpol/NotesFromLearning/learningVHDL/README.md

 <br/> We can write strings of bits as bit-string literals: `"1001_1001"`,
 `B"1001_1001"` or `O"167"X"abC"`, where sign *B*, *X* or *O* means base.

-Enum type is a basic type in VHDL.
-It is defined by specifying all values that a variable can have: <br/>
+Enum type is defined by specifying all values that a variable can have: <br/>
 ```VHDL
 type <type_name> is ( <value_1>, <value_2>, ..., <value_n>);
 ```